vickytoriah/Quant_Practice/README.md

 This repo is mainly meant for personal tracking of my OOP learning process in Python and C++ (will add later on).

-During my MSc Finance at Imperial College London, where I did additional courses, including Computational Finance in C++ 17 and 20 (Certified), and VBA in Excel, as well as various personal projects in Python 3.x, I became more keen on a career path as a quantitative analyst.
+During my M.Sc.
+Finance at Imperial College London, I became very keen on a career path as a quantitative analyst, so I took additional courses, including Computational Finance in C++ 17 and 20 (Certified) as well as VBA in Excel.
+Simultaneously, I did various personal projects in Python 3.x

 So I want to advance my applicable skillsets by developing and practicing my coding skills through continuous projects, and will use this repo to track my process.